kumaran-R/Bank-Marketing-Analysis/README.md

-Balanced data improved the overall performance of the models.
+The overall performance of the models is improved after balancing the data.
 XGBoost and Gradient Boosting models shows best performance among tested models.

 ## Hyperparameter Tuning

-I'm tuning hyper parameters for the best two models to improve their performance
+I'm tuning hyper parameters for the best two models to improve their performance.

 ```python